 Rural Supportive Housing Works!
 [1:30-3:00 PM]

 The Empire State Supportive Housing Program is entering its third year of providing robust operating and services funding.
-There are several examples of rural projects under construction as well as currently-operating Supportive Housing programs in rural parts of the state, including Kingston, Dundee, and Malone.
+There are several examples of rural projects under construction as well as currently-operating Supportive Housing programs in rural parts of the state, including the Hudson Valley, the Adirondacks and the Finger Lakes.
 This workshop will explore the sources of capital available to develop rural Supportive Housing, as well as the collaborations and service provider partnerships needed for success.

 Offsite Tour: The NYSWDA Training Center, East Syracuse, NY [2:00 -5:00 PM]

 Weatherization professionals in New York are blessed to have access to a state of the art training facility developed by the New York State Weatherization Directors Association.
 If you have a passing familiarity with the energy audit process, this is your opportunity to learn how that magic happens.
 The tour is limited to 54 persons, and prior registration is required.

 The success of any housing rehab program depends on the hard work and commitment of the staff that goes on site to inspect the home to be repaired, prepares the rehab workscopes, negotiates the construction contracts, oversees and the workmanship and inspects the project for satisfactory completion, all the while managing the difficult relationships between homeowners and contractors.
 It’s not an easy job, and it has changed over the years.
 This track is designed for rehab coordinators, and the administrators that oversee their work.

 Best Practices in Home Rehabilitation Management [9:00-10:30 AM]